LukeDowell/tarkov-inventory-tracker/README.md

 Just ran a live test and the results are mixed.
 Some helmets work perfectly, others get confused.
 The "Bomber" and the "TK FAST MT" are popular false-positives.
 How to improve results?

+## 08/09/2022

+I extracted a ton of code from `__main__.py` and put it into some more reusable chunks.
+I wrote my first actual test using those chunks, and it's passing!
+I think the item detection is still kind of whack so I am going to try something weird; I'm going to write a big test to see what settings work best for the template.
+I'd like to figure out the masking since I suspect that may help a ton, but then I would like to write a test to see what settings give me the best results.